 The Forsteiter family began making wine in 1868.
 The 25 hectare winery is located in the Kremstal region, on the right bank of the Danube river.
 The soils in that area are known as the Hollenburger Konglomerat and is a layered mixture of clay, sand, and loess formed during the Ice Age.

 The winery practices sustainable agricultural techniques.
 The St. Laurent is made from 50 year old vines.
-It is full bodied and elegant wine with roasted notes, soft tannins and berry fruit aromas and flavors.
+It is a full bodied and elegant wine with roasted notes, soft tannins and berry fruit aromas and flavors.

 Zweigelt is actually the most widely planted red grape variety in Austria.
 It is a cross between Blaufrankisch and St. Laurent.
 Zweigelt grows throughout Austria and makes many different styles of wines.
 From cheery fruity reds with pronounced spiciness to more complex ones with aging potential.
 The Neusiedlersee is the most well known area for Zweigelt.

 Anita and Hans Nittnaus make wonderful Zweigelt as well as amazing dessert wines.
 Nittaus is known for his wine making as well as his ability to unite winemaking colleagues.
 He created two separate groups of winemakers, the first in 1994 called Pannobile which bands together winemakers making high quality wines from indigenous grapes and then created in 2004, the Leithaberg group started with 14 colleagues and now has 62 members making high quality white and reds from this specific terroir.
-He is moving towards bio-dynamic methods.